tuguldur102/SCNDP/README.md

-# Heuristic Algorithms for the Stochastic Critical Node Detection Problem
+# Algorithms for the Stochastic Critical Node Detection Problem

 This repository contains the source code accompanying the paper
-**“Heuristic Algorithms for the Stochastic Critical Node Detection Problem.”**
+**“Algorithms for the Stochastic Critical Node Detection Problem.”**

 It includes implementation of the **Rounding the Expected Graph Algorithm (REGA)** from **"Dinh T. N, and Thai.
 M. T (2015) Assessing attack vulnerability in networks with uncertainty.
 INFOCOM"** and our proposed heuristic methods:
 - Greedy algorithm